Selling ebooks is easier if you learn how to promote Apple books.

-I get so many messages and comments from self-published authors asking the same question.
-“What more can I do to sell my books?”
+I get many messages and comments from self-published authors asking the same question.

-When I reply that Apple is a good market to target, the replies are so often, silence.
-It is hard to fathom why.
+When I suggest that Apple is a good market to target, the reply is often that it is too hard.

-Amazon is extremely competitive, with well over five million ebooks.
+Amazon is extremely competitive, with well over six million ebooks, and increasing every day.

 But you have to take one little extra step to take advantage of the opportunity.
-For some, laziness and habit make this one little step, a step too far.
+Unfortunately, for some, laziness and habit make this one small step a step too far.

-However, those authors who do take the tiny step, and learn how to promote their books on Apple, tend to find that sales do start to roll in.
+However, those authors who take the tiny step, and learn how to promote their books on Apple, tend to find that sales can start to roll in.